itaiag/login-example/README.md

 The HTML reports will be generated in the allure folder.

-**Notice:** The reports can not be viewed in the Chrom browser.
+**Notice:** The reports can not be viewed in the Chrome browser.
 Try Firefox